THIS PAGE CONTAINS INFORMATION ON:

-The AVMA had originally recommended pediatric spay and neuter for population control reasons.
-The health effects on the pet are controversial.
+The AVMA had originally recommended pediatric spay and neuter for population control reasons as early as two months old and by four months old, for “compliance” reasons.
+The health issues are controversial and spay for pets are recommended for over four months old.
 Their new recommendations for feline spay/neuter appears to be five months of age, with continued controversy.
 No veterinary organization or source for recommendations to combine pediatric spay/neuter with microchip implant could be found.

 The rapidly developing medical fields of inflammatory and auto-immune diseases identifies the health risks of these procedures and how they promote disease.
 Inflammatory and auto-immune illness is a valid basis for medical exemption from vaccination, including rabies.
 The impact of too many procedures too soon may well be that our pets are not just less healthy, they may become less safe.